ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/c/c_groupsyncread.md

 - Detailed Description

-   This function transmits and receives the packet by using `fastSyncReadRx` function.
+   This function transmits and receives the packet by using `fastSyncReadRx` function quickly.
 The communication result and the hardware error are available when the function is terminated.

    ##### groupFastSyncReadTxRxPacket